davebyrne222/simple-cli/README.md

 These commands can be invoked from the CLI as `scli demo.basic` and `scli demo.subcategory.basic`, respectively.

-The example `scli.commands.yaml` file included with this project and the [Argument Substitution](#argument-substitution) section provide further examples of the usage including argument substitution and composition.
+The example `scli.commands.yaml` file included with this project and the [Parameter Substitution](#parameter-substitution) section provide further examples of the usage including parameter substitution and composition.

 ## The `scli.params.yaml` file